 Foreign Currency Risk.
 The Fund is subject to foreign currency risk indirectly due to GDX's investments.
-Because all or a portion of the income received by GDX from its investments and/or the revenues received by the underlying issuer will generally be denominated in foreign currencies, GDX's exposure to foreign currencies and changes in the value of foreign currencies versus the U.S. dollar may result in reduced returns for GDX (and therefore the Fund), and the value of certain foreign currencies.
+Because all or a portion of the income received by GDX from its investments and/or the revenues received by the underlying issuer will generally be denominated in foreign currencies, GDX's exposure to foreign currencies and changes in the value of foreign currencies versus the U.S. dollar may result in reduced returns for GDX (and therefore the Fund), and the value of certain foreign currencies may be subject to a high degree of fluctuation.
+Moreover, GDX may incur costs in connection with conversions between U.S. dollars and foreign currencies.